kanbanyte/sepb/assessments/test_plan.md

 ## Approvals
 * The Team leader and the Testing manager must be in agreement to the completion of a testing level before proceeding to the next level.
-* Changes or additions to the systems features would have to be approved by the client.
+* Changes or additions to the system's features would have to be approved by the client.